pixijs/pixi-native/README.md

-Pixi-native — Cross-platform 2D renderer on Kotlin
+Pixi-native — Cross-platform implementation of PIXI.js
 =============

 The aim of this project is to provide a fast lightweight 2D library that works